alexdgallegos/MECH-105-Algorithms/README.md

 # MECH-105-Algorithms
-This repository contains a number of root finding algorithms all developed in MATLAB.
+This repository contains Algorithms developed for understanding and practice for the MECH-105 corse completed at Colorado State University